soggybag/front-end-web-q2/class-5/README.md

 - Match 3 tiles instead of 2.
 - Choose the size of the grid, should probably be divisible by 2.

 ## Time and Schedule

 You should keep track of the time you spend on these two projects as you work.
 Use a tool to help you track your time.

+- Toggl - This a great time tracking tool.
+They have a web site, and app.

+Log your hours between each class.
+Try to devote 6 hours per week!
+In reality this would be two 9 hour days on a job.

 - class 5 -
 - class 6 -